Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 -* Withdrawing from the cross margin wallet.
 -* Leaving the Kwenta Discord server.
 -
--The following actions may result in a wallet being permanently disqualified from the $OP incentives program:
+-The following actions may result in a wallet being permanently disqualified from the OP incentives program:
 -
 -* Removal from Discord due to being flagged as a bot or malicious user.
 -